techqueria/website/content/english/communities/slack/community-guidelines.md

   - sharing and requesting job opportunities
 - `#random`
   - conversations that don't fit in any topic channel but could be relevant for everyone
+- `#meta`
+  - provide feedback or ask questions to Techqueria

 ### Public Channels